SimpleRules/jekyll-now/quotes.md

 1. Sometimes when I need them, I forget the *exact* words.
 So this acts as reminder.
 2. From time to time, I read them to derive new wisdom just like how some people like to read their favorite passages from their religious texts
 3. Putting these here gives you an impression of who I am as a person.
-4. Quotes, sometimes, act as surprisingly very good simple rules.
+4. Quotes sometimes make very good simple rules.

-Two rules to take note:
+Three rules to take note:

 1. Occassionally I will insert my own comments below the quote.
 2. My quotes have subheadings that are either by author (e.g. Bruce Lee) or by topic (Mastery)
 3. I do not make stringent checks on the true authorship of the quotes.
 The wisdom the quotes give me are more important than the authorship.